patshannon/ps104/README.md

 <br>
 Hi everyone!

-I am currently focusing on React and other MERN stack frameworks.
+I am currently focusing on <strong>React</strong> and other <strong>MERN</strong> stack frameworks.
 I have a love for design and I will be implementing great design into every project I build.
-I am also learning how to build Webflow and Wordpress websites.
+I am also learning how to build <strong>Webflow</strong> and <strong>Wordpress</strong> websites.
 As I develop new skills I will continue to build new projects and improve existing ones.

 Willing to collaborate on websites / web apps.
 <br>